Why Is A Silo Mentality Killing Your Growth Strategy?

 Of course many large organisations insist on recruiting the brightest minds from the top universities.
 However, this restricts both racial and cognitive diversity which enables homogeneous groups to form.

 CRO needs to be an agile process to allow teams to respond to new customer knowledge and insights from the multitude of sources available to a customer focused organisation.

-Collaboration is essential to enable knowledge and data to be delivered to where it is needed.
-It is vital to any organisation that seeks to improve profitability by improving the customer experience and conversion as no single team can optimise the user experience on their own.
+Collaboration is essential to enable knowledge and data to be delivered.
+It is vital to any organisation that seeks to improve profitability by improving the customer experience and conversion.
+No single team can optimise the user experience on their own.

 To break down organisational silos to develop a strong CRO culture it is necessary to begin at the top of the business and change old working practices.
 The key strategies to create a more collaborative approach to CRO are:

 CRO needs board level buy-in: